-Commitments Description Innovation Union In 2012, the Commission will propose a European Research Area framework European Research Area and supporting measures to remove obstacles to mobility and cross-border co-Framework operation, aiming for them to be in force by end 2014.
-By 2015, Member States together with the Commission should have completed or launched the construction of 60% of the priority European research infrastructures currently identified by the European Strategy Forum European Research 5 for Research Infrastructures (ESFRI).
-The potential for innovation of these Infrastructures (and ICT and other) infrastructures should be increased.
-The Member States are invited to review their Operational Programmes to facilitate the use of cohesion policy money for this purpose

-32 Eco-Innovation Towards Global Research Infrastructures By early 2011 the Commission will present an eco-innovation action plan building on the Innovation Union and focusing on the specific bottlenecks, challenges and opportunities for achieving environmental objectives through innovation The European Union should step up its cooperation on the roll-out of the global research infrastructures.
-By 2012, agreement should be reached with international partners on the development of research infrastructures which owing to cost and/or complexity, can only be developed on a global scale. l Digital Agenda Action Area Research and Innovation EC action: Ensure sufficient financial support to joint ICT research infrastructures and innovation clusters, develop further eInfrastructures and establish an EU strategy for cloud computing notably for government and science.
-A resource-efficient Europe Lon g-term framework Outline what the EU needs to do to create a low-carbon economy in 2050, cutting greenhouse gas emissions by 80-95%, as part of global efforts to fight climate change, while improving energy security and promoting sustainable growth and jobs.
-Analyse how the EU can create an energy system by 2050 which is low-carbon, resource-efficient, secure and competitive.
-This should provide the necessary certainty for investors, researchers, policy makers and regulators.
-Present a vision for a low-carbon, resource-efficient, secure and competitive transport system by 2050 that removes all obstacles to the internal market for transport, promotes clean technologies and modernises transport networks.
-Medium-term measures Proposals to reform the Common Agricultural Policy, the Common Fisheries Policy, Cohesion Policy, energy infrastructure and trans-European networks for transport in the context of the next EU budget to align these areas with the requirements of a resource-efficient, low-carbon economy.
-Industrial policy Innovative industry Pooling scarce resources to help to achieve critical mass in bringing innovation to the market; and by increasing cooperation in innovation to create large scale demonstration projects and pilot test facilities, for example using the model of the European Strategy Forum on Research Infrastructures (ESFRI).
+Commitments Description Innovation Union 4 European Research Area Framework In 2012, the Commission will propose a European Research Area framework and supporting measures to remove obstacles to mobility and cross-border co-operation, aiming for them to be in force by end 2014.
+5 European Research Infrastructures By 2015, Member States together with the Commission should have completed or launched the construction of 60% of the priority European research infrastructures currently identified by the European Strategy Forum for Research Infrastructures (ESFRI).
+The potential for innovation of these (and ICT and other) infrastructures should be increased.
+The Member States are invited to review their Operational Programmes to facilitate the use of cohesion policy money for this purpose 18 Eco-Innovation By early 2011 the Commission will present an eco-innovation action plan building on the Innovation Union and focusing on the specific bottlenecks, challenges and opportunities for achieving environmental objectives through innovation 32 Towards Global Research Infrastructures The European Union should step up its cooperation on the roll-out of the global research infrastructures.
+By 2012, agreement should be reached with international partners on the development of research infrastructures which owing to cost and/or complexity, can only be developed on a global scale.
+Digital Agenda Actio on Area Research and Innovation EC action: Ensure sufficient financial support to joint ICT research infrastructures and innovation clusters, develop further eInfrastructures and establish an EU strategy for cloud computing notably for government and science.
+A resource-efficient Europe while improving energy security and promoting sustainable growth and jobs.Long-term frameworkAnalyse how the EU can create an energy system by 2050 which is low-carbon, resouefficient, secure and competitive.
+This should provide the necessary certainty for invest researchers, policy makers and regulators.
+Present a vision for a low-carbon, resource-efficient, secure and competitive transport system by 2050 that removes all obstacles to the internal market for transport, promo- greenhouse gas emissions by 80-95%, as part of global efforts to fight climate change, while improving energy security and promoting sustainable growth and jobs.
+Analyse how the EU can create an energy system by 2050 which is low-carbon, resource- efficient, secure and competitive.
+This should provide the necessary certainty for investors, Medium-term measures Proposals to reform the Common Agricultural Policy, the Common Fisheries Policy, Cohesion Policy, energy infrastructure and trans-European networks for transport in the context of the next EU budget to align these areas with the requirements of a resource-efficient, low-carbon economy.
+Industrial policy market; and by increasing cooperation in innovation to create large scale demonstr Pooling scarce resources to help to achieve critical mass in bringing innovation to the market; and by increasing cooperation in innovation to create large scale demonstration projects and pilot test facilities, for example using the model of the European Strategy Forum on Research Infrastructures (ESFRI).